WICL

-WICL (95.9 FM) is a classic country formatted broadcast radio station licensed to Williamsport, Maryland, serving the Hagerstown–Martinsburg area.
+WICL (95.9 MHz) is a classic country formatted broadcast commercial radio station licensed to Williamsport, Maryland, serving the Hagerstown metropolitan area.
 WICL is owned and operated by John and David Raese, through licensee West Virginia Radio Corporation of the Alleghenies.

 History

 Logo used from May 2009 to July 2012.

 The station was started as WYII, a country music station, by Ken Smith on November 15, 1972.
 It operated this way until 2000, when it was bought by Prettyman Broadcasting Company.
 Also on December 26 of that year, it became soft adult contemporary formatted WLTF (which is now on 97.5).

 On September 15, 2001, WLTF moved to 97.5 and then classic rocker WKMZ moved to 95.9.
 In 2005, WKMZ dropped its classic rock format for oldies and picked up the WICL calls.
 WICL dropped all on-air talent in 2008, airing programming directly from the True Oldies Channel network from ABC Radio.
 On July 4, 2012, WICL switched formats from oldies to classic hits under the branding "95.9 The Greatest Hits Of All Time".

 On September 24, 2012, WICL switched from classic hits to classic country, a format previously abandoned by WNUZ (then WPPT) earlier in 2012, changing their branding to simply "95-9".
 On September 28, the station rebranded as "95-9 The Big Dawg" and morphed back into a country music format playing both classic and new country music.